 A player makes an in-game error not mentioned above

 This will cover the bulk of player errors, and usually the least disruptive option is to leave the game as it is after fixing anything that is currently illegal (e.g. an Aura enchanting an illegal permanent).
 If the error involved a player forgetting to draw or discard cards, have them perform the appropriate action now.
-Otherwise, if the error was caught quickly and rewinding is relatively easy, you may undo all the actions back to the point that the illegal action happened.
+Otherwise, if the error was caught quickly and backing up is relatively easy, you may undo all the actions back to the point that the illegal action happened.
 This can include returning random cards from the hand to the library to undo card draws (though don’t shuffle the library if you do this), untapping permanents and undoing combat.
 This can be very disruptive where lots of decisions have been made or hidden information has been revealed since the illegal action, so don’t go crazy with this!

 A player has illegal, insufficient, or another player’s cards in their deck

 Remove any cards that shouldn’t be in the deck, put back any cards that should, then add basic lands of the player’s choice if the deck is below the format’s minimum size limit.
 Any cards that are added to the deck should be shuffled directly into the library.
 If the error was discovered during a draw effect, have the player complete the draw effect after the deck is fixed and shuffled.
 Encourage players to count their deck and present their sideboard (face down) to their opponents before starting a game to avoid these errors.

 General Unwanted Behaviors